Fantastic Four (2015 film): Marvel Cinematic Universe

-Reed Richards / Mister Fantastic made his MCU debut in Doctor Strange in the Multiverse of Madness as a multiversal variant and a member of the Illuminati.
+A multiversal variant of Reed Richards / Mister Fantastic appears in the MCU film Doctor Strange in the Multiverse of Madness (2022) as a member of the Illuminati of Earth-838, an alternate universe to the MCU's main timeline, Earth-616 (also referred to as the Sacred Timeline).
 He is portrayed by John Krasinski, who had previously expressed interest in portraying Richards.
-Additionally, the Baxter Foundation is mentioned in the film as the employer of Christine Palmer.
+Additionally, the Baxter Foundation is mentioned in the film as the employer of Earth-838's Christine Palmer.

-In August 2022, WandaVision director Matt Shakman was revealed to be in talks to direct the film; his role as director was later confirmed at the 2022 D23 event.
+In August 2022, WandaVision director Matt Shakman was revealed to be in talks to direct the MCU Fantastic Four film; his role as director was later confirmed at the 2022 D23 event.
 It was also revealed that Jeff Kaplan and Ian Springer were hired to write the script, with Josh Friedman revealed in March 2023 to be a new writer.

-The Fantastic Four: First Steps was released in the United States on July 25, 2025, as the first film of Phase Six of the MCU.
-Feige confirmed that the film would not be an origin story, a decision compared to that of Spider-Man: Homecoming.
+The film, titled The Fantastic Four: First Steps, was released in the United States on July 25, 2025, as the first film in Phase Six of the MCU.
+Pedro Pascal, Vanessa Kirby, Ebon Moss-Bachrach, and Joseph Quinn star as the titular team, with the film depicting them as active heroes of Earth-828 instead of retelling their origin story.
+Robert Downey Jr. makes an uncredited cameo appearance as a new iteration of Doctor Doom, setting up his role as the antagonist of the crossover films Avengers: Doomsday (2026) and Avengers: Secret Wars (2027).